Matukar Panau corpus building for the study of language use in context

 Acknowledgement and citation

-Users of any part of the deposit should acknowledge Danielle as the data collector and researcher.
+Users of any part of the collection should acknowledge Danielle as the data collector and researcher.
 Users should also acknowledge the Endangered Languages Documentation Programme(ELDP)as the funder.
 Further, individual speakers whose words and/or images are used should be acknowledged by name.
 This information on contributors is available in the metadata.

 To refer to any data from the collection, please cite as follows: